mhalcrow/markdown-cv/out/michael-halcrow-resume.md

 _Senior Security Software Engineer_

- * In response to compute capacity pressure due to the 2019-2020 global chip shortage, I produced Linux kernel mitigations for CPU architecture vulnerabilities relating to hyperthreading.
-I guided maintainers for K8s orchestration components on modifications to support this functionality.
+ * I produced Linux kernel mitigations for CPU architecture vulnerabilities relating to hyperthreading, and I guided maintainers for K8s orchestration components on modifications to support this functionality.
+This enabled higher utilization of existing compute hardware in Apple data centers.
  * I responded to security incidents, performing data analytics on audit logs and advising response and engineering teams on mitigations across the Cloud stack.